How to draw a flowering cactus with the watercolor sets

 In order to lend additional contrast to the petals, arrange individual dots with the thin tip of the ABT-757 port red on the leaf base and the petals.You can then retrace the flower structure with the ABT-772 blush tip.The effect may not be immediately striking but will round out your illustration somewhat and make it more intriguing.

-Schritt 6: MONO drawing pen
+Step 6: MONO drawing pen

 With the MONO drawing pen, you draw individual spines on the small dots.
 The cactus will therefore appear immediately more three-dimensional.

-Step 7: the magic of the MONO dust CATCH
+Step 7: The magic of the MONO dust CATCH

 Last but not least, we remove the sketch with the MONO dust CATCH eraser.
 With this special composition, not only will the eraser fragments be collected on the eraser with circular eraser motions, but it will also erase the graphite under the color – without damaging the paper.